milodubois/scientific-python/README.md

 ## about the curator

-I am curating/publishing this under my pseudonym, as I do all of my published tutorial work for Python technicals (due to COI considerations).
-However, my biographical sketch and all other information are reflective.
+I am curating/publishing this under my pseudonym, as I do all of my OTR published tutorial work for Python technicals on public remotes (to mitigate any possible COI, CI, IP risks).
+However, my biographical sketch and all other information are commensurately reflective.